hhuang-fzj/ESD_OEDS/README.md

 This is the core part, afterwards, everything is basically usable.

 To execute the scripts, you need a python environment.
-As of June 2024 - this works with Python versions 3.9 up to 3.12 You can install all python dependencies:
+As of June 2025 - this works with Python versions 3.9 up to 3.13 You can install all python dependencies:

 `pip install -r requirements.txt`

+Furthermore, you need to copy the `config.example.yml` to `config.yml` and adjust the credentials for access.

 And finally run the main crawling script `python crawl_all.py` to download all available sources into the database.